 Is a device truly secure if you have no idea what it is doing?

 In most cases this means you will have to use a paid-for Email service.

-According to RFC5321 chapter 2.1, "The responsibility of an SMTP client is to transfer mail messages to one or more SMTP servers, or report its failure to do so."
+According to RFC5321 chapter 2.1, "The responsibility of an SMTP client is to transfer mail messages to one or more SMTP servers, or report its failure to do so.", confirmed by the Bundesgerichtshof.

 The Internet ends here.